Fomapan 400 B&W Film Profile/Review

 There are many ways to develop FOMAPAN_400.
 Following Foma’s recommended development in their tech sheet is a good place to start if you want to develop this film yourself.
 If you send your film in to us here at Simple Film Lab, we develop FOMAPAN_400 with replenished Kodak XTOL with constant rotary agitation as standard practice.
 The standard development time is 6:00 at 75 degrees Fahrenheit for an ISO standard contrast index of 0.62.
 We use a 1+4 water+vinegar stop bath between development and fixing.
 We fix all BW films in Kodak Fixer.

 There are many ways to meter and expose FOMAPAN_400.
-If sending FOMAPAN_400 in to Simple Film Lab to process and scan, we recommend taking an incident light reading of the darkest part of the scene you want to retain details in and subtracting 2 stops of exposure from that reading.
-For example, if the darkest part of the scene that you want to retain detail in reads 1/125 shutter, f/4.0 at ISO 400, either set the shutter to 1/500 or close down the aperture to f/8.0, or a combination of the two to reduce the exposure by two stops.
-If you don’t have a light meter, then set your camera exposure compensation to +1 stop, and that will generally result in an acceptable exposure for most situations once scanned in and density corrected.
+If sending FOMAPAN_400 in to Simple Film Lab to process and scan, we recommend rating FOMAPAN_400 at an EI of 200 to 250, then taking an incident light reading of the darkest part of the scene you want to retain details in and subtracting 2 stops of exposure from that reading.
+For example, if the darkest part of the scene that you want to retain detail in reads 1/125 shutter, f/4.0 at ISO 250, either set the shutter to 1/500 or close down the aperture to f/8.0, or a combination of the two to reduce the exposure by two stops.
+If you don’t have a light meter, then set your camera exposure compensation to +1 stop, or set the ISO to 200, and that will generally result in an acceptable exposure for most situations once scanned in and density corrected.

 Using the development described above, here’s the characteristic curve for the standard ISO contrast index of 0.62: